Big Threats and Health Risks of Floodwaters

 Tips to Keep in Mind: Protect Your Home and Family

-Before this kind of threat occurs, it is important to prepare your home and family in times of difficulties.
+Before this kind of threat occurs, it is important to prepare your home and family in times of difficulty.
 Strong immune systems can get rid of the disease.
 A healthy diet and plenty of sleep are a must.

 Big Threats and Health Risks of Floodwaters

 • Citizens should take preventive medications.
 Boil water twice before drinking it.
 Wash all products with boiled water before cooking them.
-Food and water are equally essential to sustaining a person’s health when it comes to infections.
-Take note that food must be well-cooked and leftovers should be covered.
-Food waste must be disposed of appropriately.
-Food should not be eaten raw.
-Hands should be washed frequently with antibacterial soap, especially before eating.
+Food and water are equally essential to sustaining a person’s health regarding infections.

 • Do not walk or swim in floodwaters to shun diseases like leptospirosis.
 Dispose of all waste appropriately.
 You have to maintain good personal hygiene and put safety first.
 Refrain from getting close to hanging wires and unsteady structures.
 If possible, stay away from them.

 • Take extreme caution with potential chemical and electrical hazards.
-They have great potential in causing fire and explosions.
+They have great potential to cause fire and explosions.
 Floodwaters have the strength to move dangerous waste and chemical containers far from their usual storage places, creating a risk for those who come into contact with them.
-Any chemical hazards, like a propane tank, should be handled by the fire department or police.

 • Be sure you have your current tetanus shot before working in flooded areas.
 Wounds that are in contact with a flood should be evaluated for risk.

-Using insect repellants or wearing long-sleeve shirts, long pants can decrease the risk of mosquito and other insect bites.
-Conscientiously wash your hands with the utmost care, using soap and water that has been boiled or disinfected before preparing or eating foods, after using the bathroom, after participating in flood cleanup activities, and after handling objects contaminated by floodwaters reduces the risk of infection.
+Conscientiously wash your hands with the utmost care, using soap and water that has been boiled or disinfected before preparing or eating foods, after using the bathroom, after participating in flood cleanup activities, and after handling objects contaminated by floodwaters, which reduces the risk of infection.

 Flood water may have high levels of untreated sewage or other harmful substances.
 Primary symptoms from exposure to contaminated flood water may include intestinal problems, upset stomach, vomiting, headache, and other flu-like distress.